 Parking for approximately 10 vehicles.
 The parking area is a gravel and dirt surface.
 We were the only vehicle at the parking area after noon on Easter Sunday.

 I rambled for 4.34 miles on the Cardot Trail from the parking area to the lean tos and pond and then back to the parking area again.
 I enjoyed visiting the pond at the lean tos.
 There is a working water pump at the pond but it does not provide potable water.
 We passed 8 people and a dog on the trails and saw two others ahead of us at one of the intersections, the most people I have ever seen on one Cardot Trail outing.
 The first section of the trail from where I parked was a long, uphill climb with a pretty ravine to the left with a few miniature waterfalls to create a lovely backdrop to the otherwise quiet walk.
 There was no road noise that I noticed for the entire walk.
 A clear stream went under the trail; this was a nice spot for Wesley to cool down after the uphill climb from the parking area.
 There is a section that goes along the edge of a meadow that has a few “distractor trails”.
-Do not turn left unless you see the Overland Trail sign.
-I have some pictures below to assist with identifying the trail turning points.
+I did not turn left until I saw the Overland Trail sign.
+Some pictures below identify the trail turning points.
 When I arrived at the pond, I was surprised to see how close the wind turbines were; I have not visited this site since the wind turbines were installed.

 The trail was in good shape but there were two trees that had fallen into the trail in recent months.
 The trails are gravel, dirt and leaf litter with some wooden bridges that can be slippery if they are wet.
 One bridge is very brittle.
 The trails were mostly dry but there were some muddy sections.
 The trails were rarely single-file.